 Notice of suspension of the certificate

-NOTICE is hereby given that Mr. Guy Turgeon, affiliated real estate agent (Certificate No. C9009), formerly employed by or authorized to act on behalf of Re/Max Avantages inc., chartered real estate broker (Certificate No. A3730), whose establishment is located at 9201, boul. du Centre-Hospitalier in Charny, has been found guilty by the Discipline Committee of the Association des courtiers et agents immobiliers du Québec of the offences summarized below:
+NOTICE is hereby given that Mr. Franzz Derteano, affiliated real estate agent (Certificate No. C8184), formerly employed by or authorized to act on behalf of Express Courtier Immobilier, chartered real estate broker (Certificate No. E5582), whose establishment is located at 608 Labelle St.. in Mont-Tremblant, has been found guilty by the Discipline Committee of the Association des courtiers et agents immobiliers du Québec notably of the offences summarized below:

-The decision of the Discipline Committee is enforceable from the date of the appeals deadline, i.e. June 26, 2006.
-The suspension of Mr. Guy Turgeon’s affiliated real estate agent certificate will therefore become effective whenever he applies for reinstatement of his certificate or the issuance of a new certificate, for a period of twelve (12) months.
+The decision of the Discipline Committee is enforceable from the date of the appeals deadline, i.e. June 30, 2009.
+The suspension of Mr. Franzz Derteano’s affiliated real estate agent’s certificate is therefore effective as of June 30, 2009 for a period of nine (9) months.